zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-ADB/automl/automl.md

 	Note the following about the two options:

 	* **Faster Results:** Select this option if you want to get candidate models sooner, possibly at the expense of accuracy.
-This option works with a smaller set of the hyperparamter combinations, and hence yields faster result.
+This option works with a smaller set of hyperparamter combinations and hence yields faster results.
 	* **Better Accuracy:** Select this option if you want emphasis placed on more accurate results.

 > Note: This option works with the broader set of hyperparameter options recommended by the internal meta-learning model.
 Selecting Better Accuracy will take longer to run your experiment, but may provide models with more accuracy.